Updated: Aug 2

-Here's my guide to visiting the Duomo complex in Florence Italy, including how to get skip the line tickets and climb Brunelleschi's dome.
-It will help you make the most out of your visit to the Duomo, which is Florence's #1 attraction.
+This guide includes the history of Florence’s Duomo, everything to see at the Duomo, how to get skip the line tickets, and how to climb Brunelleschi’s iconic dome.
+It will help you make the most out of your visit to the Duomo, which is Florence’s #1 attraction.

-The burnt orange Duomo cupola is the very symbol of Florence, a city overflowing with beauty and art.
-A visit to the Duomo and a climb up Brunelleschi's dome is on every Florence visitor's bucket list.
+The burnt orange Duomo cupola is the very symbol of Florence, a city overflowing with Renaissance beauty and art.
+A visit to the Duomo and a climb up Brunelleschi’s dome is on every Florence itinerary or bucket list.

 I’ll tell you about the Duomo, Brunelleschi’s iconic dome, and how to visit both without waiting in the notoriously long queue.
 Smart travelers save hours of lining up by planning ahead.